 Channel mapping defines where the individual audio channels are assigned and the labeling of channels in a Digital Cinema audio system.
-This is done to aid in the identification and the location of channels, thus, enabling uniform expression and communication of source audio channels to Digital Cinema playback loudspeakers.
-The general parameters for 8 and 6 channel mapping are given in Table 5 and Table 6 for reference.
-Suggested speaker placement for a Digital Cinema auditorium is shown in Figure 4.
+This is done to aid in the identification and the location of channels, thus enabling uniform expression and communication of source audio channels to Digital Cinema playback loudspeakers.